sdat2/seager19/docs/index.rst

   Replacing the climatological wind (W) and relative humidity (RH) with CMIP6 mean explains only the majority of the bias in CMIP6 nino3.4 trend.
-  The errors are calculated as in the above plot.
+  The errors are calculated as in the previous plot.
-  This could either suggest that other mechanisms are becoming important in CMIP6, or that this simplified models paramters have been tuned only to explain the CMIP5 bias rather than CMIP6.
+  This could either suggest that other mechanisms are becoming important in CMIP6, or that this simplified model's parameters were tuned to explain the
+  CMIP5 bias rather than CMIP6.

 .. figure:: images/trend.png